wannaeattaco/final_project/Proposal.md

 ## 2. Evaluating project
 - Review over all project
 - Approve or refuse project
-    - After approve giving comments to approve proposal
+- Giving a comments of overall project to improve the project itself
 ## 3. Sending feedback
 - send a feedback of the evaluation including rejection or approval and comments